gopi487krishna/proposal-gsoc-2020/README.md

 // Now user can do anything with this instance
 // OR

-auto ascii_table= get<ascii_table>(fits["ascii_table"]);// Internally { Traverse over the entire vector and get the names of each HDU stored and simultaneously check if the header is the one which we want ( The cost can be reduced by using find_if with a vistior pattern and a lamda to get HDU name  }
+auto ascii_table= get<ascii_table>(fits["ascii_table"]);// Internally { Traverse over the entire vector and get the names of
+//each HDU stored and simultaneously check if the header is the one which we want ( The cost can be reduced by using find_if with a vistior pattern and a lamda to get HDU name  }
 ```
 **writeToFile(filename)**